AllanWang/KAU/core/README.md

 ## Extension Functions

 > "[Extensions](https://kotlinlang.org/docs/reference/extensions.html) provide the ability to extend a class with new functionality without having to inherit from the class"
-Note that since KAU depends on [ANKO](https://github.com/Kotlin/anko), all of the extensions in its core package is also in KAU.
+<br/>Note that since KAU depends on [ANKO](https://github.com/Kotlin/anko), all of the extensions in its core package is also in KAU.

 KAU's vast collection of extensions is one of its strongest features.
 There are too many to explain here, but you may check out the [utils package](https://github.com/AllanWang/KAU/tree/master/core/src/main/kotlin/ca/allanwang/kau/utils)